bert0bert/teaching-autonomy-with-donkeycar/README.md

 # Self-Driving Cars with Donkeycar

 This experiment utilizes Donkeycar, the "Hello World" of self-driving cars.
-This experiment will teach you the basics of self-driving cars and how to use them with small RC cars.
+In this experiment you will learn the basics of applying autonomous driving to your own RC car.

 It should take 2-3 hours to run through this experiment.